$S^3$ -- Semantic Signal Separation: Semantic Signal Separation

 \section{Semantic Signal Separation}

-In this paper, we introduce \textit{Semantic Signal Separation} (or \textbf{S\textsuperscript{3}}), a novel approach to topic modeling in continuous embedding spaces which aims to overcome these limitations.
+In this paper, we introduce \textit{Semantic Signal Separation} (or \textbf{S\textsuperscript{3}}), a novel approach to topic modeling in continuous embedding spaces that aims to overcome the above-mentioned challenges of existing contextual topic modeling methods.

-Instead of interpreting topics as clusters or word probabilities, we conceptualize topics as axes of semantics that explain variation in a specific corpus.
-This is achieved by decomposing semantic representations into latent components ($A$), which are assumed to be the topics, and components strengths in each document ($S$), which are document-topic importances.
-In order for the topics to be conceptually distinct, we utilize Independent Component Analysis (\cite{ica_original}) to uncover them.
-Term importances are estimated post-hoc from the topic components' strength in word encodings ($V$).
+Instead of interpreting topics as clusters or word probabilities, we conceptualize topics as semantic axes that explain variation specific to a corpus.
+This is achieved by decomposing semantic representations into latent components ($A$), which are assumed to be the topics, and components' strengths in each document ($S$), which are document-topic importances.
+For the topics to be conceptually distinct, we utilize Independent Component Analysis \citep{ica_original} to uncover them.
+Term importances are estimated from the topic components' strength in word embeddings ($V$).

-We believe that, especially longer, documents can contain multiple topics.
-Conceptualizing topics as semantic axes allows us to accomplish this, similar to models inferring document-topic-proportions but unlike clustering models.
-As such, S\textsuperscript{3} is the first topic model that only conducts inference on contextual representations and can capture multiple topics in a single document.

-Our approach is, in essence, similar to Latent Semantic Analysis (\cite{lsa}, \cite{lsi_information_retrieval}), but instead of using word frequencies, S\textsuperscript{3} discovers axes in a continuous embedding space, and instead of aiming for diagonal components, we optimize for statistical independence.
+Our approach can, in some aspects, be considered the contextual successor of Latent Semantic Analysis (\citealp{lsa}, \citealp{lsi_information_retrieval}), which discovers factors in word-occurrences.